JamesLinus/free-server/README.md

 ## Description

-* This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks-R, HTTP2/SPDY and Cisco AnyConnect VPN (iOS), within Ubuntu Server 14.
+* This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks-R, HTTP2/SPDY, within Ubuntu Server.
 * It has been tested on Amazon EC2 Ubuntu 14.
 Should be running well on Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15, as well as all latest Ubuntu Server releases.

 ## Package installed